palandro/BeWithMars/README.md

 (Added) Field-of-view limiter when Smooth Locomotion is active.
 Dynamic, based on locomotion speed.

+(Added) Grid to hinder user from locomoting too far away into the landscape.

 (Changed) Upgraded to use Unity 2019.4.16f1.

 (Changed) Upgraded to use Oculus Integration for Unity v23.0.
 The Oculus Quest 2 will now run the app at 90 Hz.